schmeat/telegram_bots/README.md

+This bot is hosted on github at: https://github.com/ajaykumarkannan/telegram_bots

 To use this with your own bot, create a file called `telegram_token_key.py` and in there, set a variable named `m_token=<YOUR_BOT_TOKEN>`

 The Telegram bot API is from: